"Mostly cowboys and Indians," I replied. People found that amusing, but it was true. Today, we started with the Indians.

 Blacksmith's shop at right.

-After finishing at the Heritage Center, we returned to the hotel to retrieve Dad's cane (left behind accidentally) and then proceeded to Claremore to visit Totem Pole Park.
+After finishing at the Heritage Center, we returned to the hotel to retrieve Dad's cane (left behind accidentally) and then

 Having seen a couple of totem pole parks in Alaska, to my mind, this is not a totem pole.
 It's made of concrete, not wood, the symbols don't resemble Northwest Coast art to any great extent, and the colors are all over the place.
 The Northwest Coast people carved totem poles for a variety of reasons, and this one doesn't seem to fit any of them.
 This park is, however, a historic site, as it was one of many scenic attractions along Route 66.